StoicJester/VNE/README.md

 			If this is used in a decision point section, then it will move relative to the '}' at the end of the section.

+	nothing: Proceed as usual.
+Used as a place holder in decision points.

  -Decision Points
 	Decision points present options to the player and different commands can be